solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/00-Install-Software.md

     - The Azure CLI enables you to execute Azure CLI commands from a command prompt or VS Code terminal on your local machine.
     - The Azure Developer CLI (`azd`) is an open-source tool that accelerates provisioning and deploying app resources on Azure.

-1. Download and install the latest version of the [Azure CLI](https://docs.microsoft.com/cli/azure/?view=azure-cli-latest).
+1. Install or upgrade to the latest version of the [Azure CLI](https://docs.microsoft.com/cli/azure/?view=azure-cli-latest) by following the instructions for your OS at <https://learn.microsoft.com/cli/azure/install-azure-cli>

+    !!! info "Update to latest version of Azure CLI"

+        If you already have the Azure CLI installed, you'll need to be sure to upgrade to the latest version.
+This guide required v2.69.0 or greater.
+You can use this command to upgrade to the latest version:

+        ```azurecli title=""
+        az upgrade
+        ```

 2. Once installed, open a command prompt on your machine and verify the installation by running the following: